hugo-pcl/native-crypto-flutter/README.md

 | 800 kB | 13582 ms
 | 900 kB | 17607 ms

-> We notice that these times, in addition to being far too big, are not even linear.
+> We notice that these times, in addition to being far too big, are **not even linear**.

 ## Performances